michpolak/codeFeedback/README.md

 2. An explanation of the error: what is at fault, how this error might negatively impact their program
 3. Feedback on fixing the error

+Many thanks to Professor Jim Skon for his assistance.
 ## Prerequisites
 Before starting, make sure you have:
   - Node.js and npm installed